Do you know these 10 Different types of blog posts?

 When you hit that point, you should refer to this list of post types that outlines some of the most common types of blog posts available.
 I put together this list as a reference and have it on my desktop for easy access when running out of blogging ideas.

-Here is our list of the 10 types of post you really need to know:
+Here is our list of the 10 types of blog posts you really need to know:.

 When I tell you people love lists, believe me.
 They just do.
 Put together lists of things in your niche like :